lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/02-create-database.md

 ```

 ## 2. Log in to PostgreSQL
-Use the credentials defined in your Kubernetes Secret:
+Use the database admin credentials stored in your Kubernetes Secret:
 ```bash
 psql -U iotadmin -d postgres
 ```